-The State of Ohio approved the DORA concept in 2015, and many cities in Central Ohio have an active DORA including Hilliard, Powell, Worthington, Grove City and Delaware.
+The State of Ohio approved the DORA concept in 2015, and many cities in Central Ohio have an active DORA, including Delaware, Grove City, Hilliard, Powell, and Worthington.

 Won’t a DORA encourage congregating and gathering, which is not safe due to COVID-19?

-Contrarily, a DORA expands the space for patrons of Downtown Dublin businesses, giving people more room to social distance.
-Should a DORA take effect while COVID-19 restrictions are still in place, all health restrictions and guidelines would be strictly adhered to and promoted through appropriate signage and other forms of communication.
-Additionally, it is important to note that the DORA has been considered long before the COVID-19 outbreak started and would be a policy change in Dublin for years or decades to come.
-As you are taking this survey, please try to think about it in the long-term context.
+Contrarily, a DORA expands the space for patrons of downtown Dublin businesses, giving people more room to physically distance.
+As the DORA will take effect while COVID-19 restrictions are still in place, all health restrictions and guidelines will be strictly adhered to and promoted through appropriate signage and other forms of communication.
+Additionally, it is important to note that the DORA has been considered long before the COVID-19 outbreak started.

 Is the DORA active all the time or only during specific hours?